How to Fix Common Paper Shredder Problems?

 - How to maintain your shredder?

 1. My shredder has jammed.
-How to fix a paper jam?
+How to fix and unjam a paper shredder?

 Symptoms of a Paper Jam

-How to unjam a shredder?
-A jammed-up shredder is one of the most common and annoying problems a paper shredder can have, and it can present in a variety of ways, depending on the model and make of the shredder.
+How to unjam your shredder?
+A jammer or clogged shredder is one of the most common and annoying problems a paper shredder can have, and it can present in a variety of ways, depending on the model and make of the shredder.
 Some higher-end shredders have a light indicator that shows the users when it is jammed or even when it is going to jam due to exceeding the maximum load.
 However, paper jams are usually not too difficult to solve by yourself.
 If your shredder is jammed or clogged it may present with these symptoms:

 - Not fully shredding the paper.